 Minerals like zinc, iron, calcium and selenium are vital for hair nutrition.
 Biotin, vitamin C and niacin are vitamins that are essential for hair growth.

-For hair loss, Ayurveda recommends therapies and diet which pacify Pitta and Vata dosha.
+For hair loss, Ayurveda recommends regular massages and foods which pacify Pitta and Vata dosha.

 Increased Vata dosha can make hair look dry, frizzy and lifeless with dry scalp.
 Increased Pitta dosha may lead to premature greying of the hair and baldness.
 Increased Kapha dosha leads to itching and oily scalp.

 Ayurveda advises a healthy diet that balances all three doshas, along with proper water intake and sound sleep.

 Ensure to include all these foods, both internally and externally, for proper maintenance and upkeep of hair so that it stays strong.

 Aloe Vera juice is known to pacify pitta and improve digestion.
 It also detoxifies the body and promotes hair growth.
 Consume 30 to 50 ml of aloe vera juice daily for a period of 3 months for best results.

 Aloe Vera can be applied externally to cure dandruff because it possesses anti-fungal properties too.

 Adequate intake of vitamin C is essential for iron absorption.
 Vitamin C is a water-soluble vitamin and so it is not stored in the body.
 Hence it is advised to take lots of vitamin C.